puppetlabs/puppetlabs-sqlserver/README.md

 * `pid`: Specify the SQL Server product key to configure which edition you would like to use.
 Can be left empty for evaluation versions.
 * `install_switches`: Hash of optional installer switches for SQL Server setup.

   Please note that if an option is set in both its own specific parameter and `install_switches`, the specifically named parameter takes precedence.
-For example, if you set an SA password in both `sa_pwd` and in `install_switches`, the `sa_pwd` parameter will be honored.
+For example, if you set the product key in both `pid` and in `install_switches`, the `pid` parameter will be honored.

 For more information about installer switches and configuration, see the links below: